watosar/MetalEditor/README.md

 ## Tips
 - For syntax highlighting, I recommend naming shader files as `~~.js`.
 - This script often crashes when you run it for the first time.
-- The reload button is lazy.
-Please push him some times.
 - Read [here](https://developer.apple.com/documentation/metal/mtlprimitivetype?language=objc) for information of VertexType